PnS2018/pns2018.github.com/session_03.md

 <div align="center">
     <p><img src="./images/convnet.png" width="70%"></p>
-    <p>ConvNets usually consist of convolution layers, pooling layers and dense layers.</p>
+    <p>ConvNets usually consist of convolution layers, pooling layers, and dense layers.</p>
 </div>

 ---

-Usually, a ConvNet consists of convolution layers, pooling layers and dense layers.
-In the following sections, we will discuss them in details.

 ### Convolution Layer

 ConvNets heavily use 2D convolution on 3D tensor.
-Informally, 2D convolution can be viewed as a filtering process where you have a filter that applies on the input tensor.
+Informally, 2D convolution can be viewed as a filtering process where you have a filter that applies to the input tensor.
 Let's consider a concrete example where you have a $$6\times 6$$ binary image and a $$3\times 3$$ binary filter.
 The _valid convolution_ can be performed by using the filter as a sliding window and applying convolution operation at every possible position, the filter and the covered region does an element-wise multiplication and summation.
 See the example as follows:

 ---